14 FAM 720

 d.
 Post origin unclassified: Originating posts fund personnel and pouch transportation costs through post funds (either through ICASS or a direct charge to the agency sending the pouch).
 The post also pays extraneous charges (e.g., surcharges, fees, handling charges) for dispatching all outgoing unaccompanied pouches.

 f.
-Bulk shipment: A bulk shipment is defined as a shipment that either exceeds 6 cubic feet in volume or weighs more than 250 pounds, that is destined to one addressee.
-The post, office, agency, or individual sending an unclassified bulk shipment from Washington to post must pay the cost of pouch transportation in advance of shipment by providing fiscal data to A/LM/PMP/DPM (see 14 FAM 723.3).
+Bulk shipment: A bulk shipment is defined as a shipment that exceeds 6 cubic feet in volume, and is destined to one addressee/household.
+A single item or crate shipment of 150 pounds or more may require additional coordination and transportation fees depending on the destination.
+For questions, contact DPM-Answerperson@state.gov.
+The post, office, agency, or individual sending an unclassified bulk shipment from Washington, DC to post must provide funding details for pouch transportation costs in advance of shipment by contacting DPM-Answerperson@state.gov (see 14 FAM 723.3).

 g.
 A/LM/PMP/DPM has authority from 31 U.S.C.
 9701, “Fees and Charges for Government Services and Things of Value,” to obtain reimbursement for the transportation costs of unauthorized shipments of material via diplomatic pouch, including unauthorized personal shipments.
-Pouch control officers must document each incident, describing circumstances and providing weights to determine the transportation costs between point of origin and destination.
+PCOs must document each incident, describing circumstances and providing weights to determine the transportation costs between point of origin and destination.

 14 FAM 728 RESPONSIBILITY FOR DIPLOMATIC POUCHES